cccbr/runningatower/content/docs/170-glossary/index.md

 ## Clapper

 The component suspended inside a bell which, when the bell is swung, strikes the bell to produce the note.
-See [Clappers](../090-clappers).

 ## Coach Bolts